-To participate in an auction, applications for project registrationii, auction qualificationiii and auction registration^{iv} must be submitted in the form approved by the agency and can be submitted at the same time or sequentially by the applicable deadline for that application (set out below), although they will only be approved by the agency sequentially.
-All forms will be available via the Client Portal^v.
-The auction bid can only be submitted during the bidding window (specified below).
+To participate in an auction, applications for project registration, auction qualification and auction registration must be submitted in the form approved by the agency.
+They can be submitted at the same time or sequentially by the applicable deadline for that application (set out below in Key Deadlines), although they will only be approved by the agency sequentially.
+These forms will be available via the Client Portal.
+The auction bid can only be submitted during the Auction Bid window (set out below in Key Deadlines).

-The agency will only contract with Applicants who are also Proponents of a registered ERF project and who successfully complete all steps to the auction (that is, auction qualification, auction registration and auction bid).
+The agency will only contract with Applicants who are also Proponents of the registered ERF project and who successfully complete all steps to participate in the auction (that is, auction qualification, auction registration and auction bid).

 The agency is not obliged to accept or approve an auction qualification or registration application.
-For clarity, and as provided under sub-section 20G(4) of the Carbon Credits (Carbon Farming Initiative) Act 2011^{vi} (the CFI Act).
-The mere fact that an Applicant has a registered ERF project does not automatically entitle the Applicant to participate in the auction or have their application for auction qualification, auction registration or auction bid accepted.
+For clarity, and as provided under sub-section 20G(4) of the Carbon Credits (Carbon Farming Initiative) Act 2011 (the CFI Act), the mere fact that an Applicant has a registered ERF project does not automatically entitle the Applicant to participate in the auction or to have their application for auction qualification, auction registration or auction bid accepted.